awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, and **PCoIP Session Variables**\.

-1. You can now use this **PCoIP Session Variable** Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces when using PCoIP\.
+1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces when using PCoIP\.
 **Note**
 To allow the user to override your settings, choose **Overridable Administrator Defaults**; otherwise, choose **Not Overridable Administrator Defaults**\.